-The benefits of small office spaces in London
+The benefits of renting a small office space in London

-Renting a small office instead of renting desks in a shared space
+Renting a small office in London instead of renting desks in a shared space

 As with the guidance that renting several small offices and splitting teams into separate office spaces, the same rules can be applied when deciding between a small office space and renting desks in a coworking space.
 While coworking spaces will feel larger, they potentially pose higher risk to your team.